LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 dates can be useful in some circumstances.
 Using the above functions, you can easily add days, months or years to a given date.
 Say you had a sampling plan where you needed to sample every thirty seven days.
-In another cell, you could type:
+In another cell, you could input the following:

 ~~~
 =B2+37
 ~~~
 {: .source}

-This would return:
+This would display:

 ~~~
 8-Aug